fahadmemon1234/fahadmemon1234/README.md

 🎓 I'm a passionate **Software Engineer** from **Hyderabad, Pakistan** with over **3 years of experience** in:

-- Full-Stack Web Development (React.js, Next.js, ASP.NET MVC)
+- Full-Stack Web Development (React.js, Next.js, ASP.NET MVC, Python)
-- Backend Engineering with C#, SQL Server & Firebase
+- Backend Engineering with C#, Python, SQL Server & Firebase
 - Creative Graphic Design for impactful branding

 💼 I’m currently working at **AppsXone IT Solutions** as a **Frontend & Backend Developer**